-The big highlight is the dual selfie camera with a primary 20-megapixel sensor and secondary 5-megapixel front camera to capture depth – coupled with soft-LED flash.
+The big highlight is the dual selfie camera with a primary 20-megapixel sensor and secondary 5-megapixel front camera to capture depth – coupled with a Soft-LED flash.

 Vivo X9s do not use the popular USB Type-C port, but still use Micro-USB port, because Vivo’s fast charging technology is not compatible with USB Type-C.